maxiao0234/SAVE/README.md

  [ 0.
 0. 0.
 0. 0.
 0. 0.
 0. 0.
 0. 0.
 0. 0.
 0. ]]
 ```
 where the `-1.` indicates the anchor, and the others are kept to one decimal place.

-To modify the SAVE configurations, go to `models.py`.

 ## Citing
 - TO DO